theute/ansible-roles/README.md

 files are provided.
 The provided example playbook starts a server, generates the JDR report and stops the server.

+To test, install Wildfly in /tmp/wildfly then execute the following command:
+`ansible-playbook wildfly-playbook.yml -i wildfly-inventory`

 Available role variables are listed in [inventory](wildfly-inventory) file.
 Default values can be seen at the [defaults file](roles/wildfly/defaults/main.yml).
 There are some other variables listed,